shahanavazm/kvm-and-qemu/README.md

 # kvm-and-qemu

-install qemu in arch:
+## Install qemu in arch
 pacman -S qemu

-create image file in qcow2 format so that all space is not allocated at once:
+## Create image file in qcow2 format so that all space is not allocated at once, with 30G space
 qemu-img create -f qcow2 image_file_windows10 30G

-start the vm:
+## start the vm
 qemu-system-x86_64 -enable-kvm -cpu host -smp 2 -m 4096 -boot menu=on -soundhw all -drive file=image_file_windows10,format=qcow2

--cpu host option to make QEMU emulate the host's exact CPU.
+-cpu host, Use this option to make QEMU emulate the host's exact CPU.
 If you do not do this, it may be trying to emulate a more generic CPU.

--smp 2 for dual core machine set it to use 2 cpu units
+-smp 2, For dual core machine set it to use 2 cpu units.

--soundhw all this option makes audio work well
+-soundhw all, This option makes audio work well.

-keyboard shortcut:
+## keyboard shortcuts
 alt ctrl g to capture mouse pointer.

 alt ctrl f to enable/disable full screen.

-references:
+## references
 arch qemu wiki: https://wiki.archlinux.org/index.php/QEMU

 enable audio: https://techpiezo.com/linux/enable-audio-in-qemu-virtual-machine/